Skip to main content

 Lower CPI inflation than most expect to lead to more interest rate cuts

-Higher taxes for businesses and a lingering drag from the previous rises in interest rates will mean GDP grows by only 1.0% in 2025, by 1.2% in 2026 and by 1.5% in 2027.
-And it's only a matter of time before the recent weakening in the labour market eventually leads to slower wage growth and contributes to CPI inflation falling below 2.0% in 2027.
-We think that will allow the Bank of England to cut interest rates from 4.25% now to 3.00% in 2026 rather than to 3.50% as investors anticipate.
+Soft overseas demand, the past rises in interest rates and higher taxes mean that GDP will grow by a subdued 1.3% in 2025 and by only 1.2% in 2026.
+And it's only a matter of time before the recent weakening in the labour market leads to slower wage growth and contributes to CPI inflation falling below 2.0% in 2027.
+That will allow the Bank of England to cut interest rates from 4.00% now to 3.00% in 2026 rather than to 3.50% as investors anticipate.